KenOverholt/CarND-Path-Planning-Project/README.md

 Next, if the program has determined there is a car too close ahead, it will lower the car's velocity (lines 419-27).

+### Planning the car's trajectory
 Once the desired lane and velocity are determined, a trajecty is calculated (lines 430-545).

+The high-level approach is to create a list of widely-spaced points waypoints evenly-spaced at 30 meters and then interpolate intermediate points with a spline and fill it in with more points to control the speed.

+We either will reference the starting point as where the car is or at the previous paths and point.
+If the previous size is almost empty, use the car as starting reference (lines 446-57).
+If there are plenty of points, we use the previous path's endpoint as a starting reference (lines 459-75).

+In lines 477-489, we use Frenet coordinates to add evenly 30m spaced points ahead of the starting reference.
+Shift car reference angle to 0 degrees in lines 490-8.
+Next create a spline, fill in the points, and rotate them back to normal (lines 499-544).

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).